-Division and statistical testing were conducted on 12 projects listed in Table II except for tomcat and eclipse.jdt.core.
+Division and statistical testing were conducted on 12 projects listed in Table 2 except for tomcat and eclipse.jdt.core.
 As the borders among major version releases were vague, we excepted those projects.

-G. Statistical Testing Methodology
+3.7 Statistical Testing Methodology

-In order to answer the research questions, we need to check whether two samples have a significant difference or a statistical correlation.
+In order to answer the research questions, we needed to check whether two samples had a significant difference or a statistical correlation.